-Honey, though delicious in taste, makes quite a mess, especially when it gets dripped on fabrics.
+Honey, though delicious, makes quite a mess, especially when it gets dripped on fabrics.
 It is difficult to remove because of its high viscosity and sticky nature.
-Basically, this golden fluid is a combination of different types of sugars and other compounds.
+This golden fluid is a combination of different types of sugars and other compounds.

 Nevertheless, you can remove honey stains from your clothes, carpets, and other valuable items.
 It is best to treat the stain as soon as possible or else it tends to crust over and gets stuck in the fibers.
-In addition, it may discolor white and light-colored fabrics.
+Also, it may discolor white and light-colored fabrics.

 How to Get Rid of Honey Stains